Overtime methods, practical examples

 Overtime Methods is, simply put, the different rules that dictate how and when overtime should be paid out to your employees.

-You can define what kind of overtime methods that a particular agreement will generate.
+You can define what kind of overtime methods a particular agreement will generate.
 So, if you have employees with different ways of earning overtime you might need different templates.
 You can, of course, also combine methods, such as daily and/or weekly/monthly OT, if configured the correct way.

 There are a few default overtime methods already configured.
 You can use the default ones as they are, modify them, or and you can also create new ones.